paquino11/seo_art_auto_crewai/README.md

 ---

 ## How It Works
-The **SEO Article Auto Writer** follows a **step-by-step AI-driven process** to create an article tailored to the website’s niche and trending topics.
+The **SEO Article Auto Writer** follows a **step-by-step AI-driven process** to create an article tailored to the website's niche and trending topics.

 ### **1. Website Analysis**
 - Scrapes and analyzes a given website.